FHIR/packages/README.md

 This repository contains the source for a nunber of FHIR packages the provide important implementation time support for FHIR implementers:

+## FHIR Foundation Project Statement

+* Maintainers: Grahame Grieve
+* Issues / Discussion: Use github issues
+* License: Creative Commons Public Domain or as otherwise stated
+* Contribution Policy: Make PRs.
+PRs have to build ok with the latest IG Publisher
+* Security Information: There should be no security issues here - it's all static content.
+Can report issues with the standard github repotring method

 ## Core FHIR Packages

 These packages are the master source for the FHIR NPM packages that